rolling stones who am I 1970unreleased

 Why Who Am I?
 Was Left Off Sticky Fingers

-Who Am I? was rightfully left behind during the making of the Sticky Fingers album.
-Despite the Rolling Stones’ iconic reputation for pushing boundaries, this track didn’t quite meet the high standards the band set for themselves.
-With its repetitive calypso beat, the song lacked the edge and refinement that marked their greatest work.
+Who Am I? was rightly left behind during the making of the Sticky Fingers album.
+Despite the Stones’ iconic reputation for pushing boundaries and experimenting, this track didn’t quite meet the high standards the band set for themselves.
+With its repetitive calypso beat, the song lacked the edge, sophistication, and intensity that marked their greatest work.
 As a result, it was deemed substandard and never made the final cut for release.
+While it had the potential to add a different flavor to the album, the execution failed to capture the energy and cohesion the Stones were known for, leaving it forgotten among the band’s vast catalog of experimental ideas.

 When Experimentation Falls Short